xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 DIfference between where and having clauses?
 HAVING is used to check conditions after the aggregation takes place.
 WHERE is used before the aggregation takes place.
+The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregate functions.
 select * from Data => No Mapper & No Reducer<br />
 where = "" => Mappers only<br />
 Group by = "" => Reducer only<br />